Chief Executive Officer

 Managing Lawyer, Darwin

 Gillian commenced as Principal Lawyer and Executive Officer at the EDO NT in January 2018.
-Her practice at EDO NT is focused on providing advice and representation on a wide range of environmental issues facing the Northern Territory, including mining and gas, environmental assessment processes, water and biodiversity conservation.
+Her practice at the EDO is focused on providing advice and representation on a wide range of environmental issues facing the Northern Territory, including mining and gas, environmental assessment processes, water and biodiversity conservation.
 She is committed to advocating for stronger environmental laws for the Territory.

 Gillian has over 10 years of experience in environmental law and policy/law reform, both in Australia and overseas.
-Prior to coming to the EDO NT, Gillian has worked for the NSW Office of Environment and Heritage, EDO NSW and Allens Arthur Robinson (now Allens Linklaters).
+Prior to coming to the EDO in NT, Gillian worked for the NSW Office of Environment and Heritage, EDO NSW and Allens Arthur Robinson (now Allens Linklaters).
 She has spent 18 months as an environmental law advisor for the government in East Timor, consulted for the United Nations Development Programme in Cambodia, and worked for a nongovernment organisation in Mongolia.

 Gillian has a Bachelor of Laws (Honours) and a Bachelor of Science from the University of Sydney, and a Master of Public Administration in Environmental Science and Policy from Columbia University in New York City.